wazeerc/nao.ai/README.md

-# iLlama - A web app built with Nuxt for Llama3.2
+# iLlama - A web app built with Nuxt for Llama Models

-A web interface built with Nuxt.js for interacting with Llama 3.2 language model locally.
+A web interface built with Nuxt for interacting with any OLlama language model locally.

 ## Prerequisites